ChaoyiZhang20/ChaoyiZhang20/README.md

 - 👋 Hi, I’m @ChaoyiZhang
 - 👀 I’m interested in Neuroscience and Tennis
 - 🌱 I’m currently learning Matlab and Python
-- 💞️ I’m looking to collaborate on two-photon images and behaviral video processing
+- 💞️ I’m looking to collaborate on two-photon images and behavioral video processing
-- 📫 How to reach me: joezhang@zju.edu.cn
+- 📫 How to reach me: zhangcy@mit.edu

 <!---
 ChaoyiZhang20/ChaoyiZhang20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.